 Bottom line: when you consolidate student loans with a private lender, you are also in fact refinancing those loans.
 When federal student loans are consolidated or paid off using a private loan, however, it’s important to know you will lose access to certain benefits such as income-driven repayment plans, forbearance and deferment options, and Public Service Loan Forgiveness (among others).

 As noted above, student loan refinancing is when a new loan from a private lender is used to pay off one or more existing student loans.
 If your financial situation has improved since you first signed on the dotted line for your original student loans(s), you may be able to refinance student loans at a lower interest rate and/or a different loan term, which could potentially allow you to do one or more of the following:

 2. Shorten your loan term to pay off debt sooner.

-4. Choose a variable interest rate loan, which can be a cost-saving option if you plan to pay off your loan relatively quickly.
+4. Choose a variable interest rate loan, which can be a cost-saving option for those who plan to pay off their loan relatively quickly.

 5. Enjoy the benefits of consolidation, including one simplified monthly bill.

 Unlike federal loan consolidation, student loan refinancing is only available from private lenders.
 However, SoFi will refinance both private and federal student loans, so well-qualified borrowers can consolidate all of their loans into one with loans and/or terms that work better for them.

 While there are advantages to both consolidation and refinancing, sometimes the answer—depending on timing, your budget, or other outside factors—could be to leave well enough alone.
 As you research your options, consider asking yourself these questions:

 What kind of student loans do you have?

 Refinancing federal student loans through a private lender might result in a lower interest rate, but you will also lose access to the benefits that come with federal loans, such as Public Service Loan Forgiveness (PSLF), flexible repayment plans, the ability to pause payments, and an interest rate that’s determined by Congress—not your credit score.